digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 ## Description of the Concept/Idea

-"Concepts are not in your head: they are things, peoples, zones, regions, thresholds, gradients, temperatures, speeds, etc.”
+*Concepts are not in your head: they are things, peoples, zones, regions, thresholds, gradients, temperatures, speeds, etc.*
 { Gilles Deleuze, Desert Islands and Other Texts 1953-1974, p 312 }

 - What is the “impulse” for the project?